Sachinsn19/EduBridge/Assignment/Readme.md

-This folder contains the programs which have been done during the Python session of PG diploma in Data Analytics.
+This folder contains  my programs which was done during the Python session of PG diploma in Data Analytics.